 1 Background

 The International Hydrographic Review (IHR) is an international journal publishing peer-reviewed papers on all aspects of hydrography and associated subjects, ranging from the latest technical developments to history.
 It was first published in 1921 and since then has been published regularly with two or three issues per year.
 In September 2000 the IHR, which had until then been compiled and published internally by the International Hydrographic Bureau (IHB) (now IHO Secretariat), was transferred to a private publisher aiming at improving the scope and quality of the IHR, to widen the circulation and to reduce costs.
 In October 2007 the Directing Committee was informed by the publisher that they were no longer prepared to renew the contract due to financial circumstances.
 After a detailed study, the Directing Committee concluded that there were no realistic possibilities for the IHO to continue the publication of the IHR in its traditional form without a significant increase in costs and expenditure and proposed to the Member States to go digital.
 The decision adopted by the Member States was to publish the IHR as a web-based publication, with peer-reviewed articles, with two editions a year and an annual printed copy consisting of a compilation of the articles, initially for IHO Member States only.
-Member States also agreed with the Directing Committee to invite the former IHR Editor, who accepted, to continue as Editor for 2009 and 2010, the period of transition to the new IHR format.
-The Editor will contribute to the IHO Secretariat as a “part time” collaborator, in accordance with terms of reference agreed with the IHO Secretariat.
-After 2010 the position will be open to competition.
+Member States also agreed to have the Editor as a “part time” collaborator, in accordance with terms of reference agreed with the IHO Secretariat.

 2 The Digital International Hydrographic Review

-A digital version of the publication was introduced in 2009 with the editions placed on the IHO Web site twice a year, in May and November.
-Access will be open to all and free of charge.
-As with the previous hard copy version, strict standards of review and editing will be maintained.
+A digital version of the publication was introduced in 2009 with the editions placed on the IHO website twice a year, in May and November.
+Access is open to all and free of charge.
+As with the previous hard copy version, strict standards of review and editing are maintained.
 Once a year a hard copy compendium will be produced that will be available to Member States only and will provide an ongoing historical record.
 Member States – particularly their staff and cooperating industries - are strongly urged to contribute to the Review as an important means of sharing information on their activities and developments within the hydrographic community.
-Individuals and organisations working in the field, but outside the Member States’ Hydrographic Offices, are also urged to contribute.
+Individuals and organizations working in the field, but outside the Member States’ Hydrographic Offices, are also urged to contribute.

-Given the multi-lingual nature of the community, potential contributors should not be intimidated by concerns over language as any linguistic problems will be handled during the editing process.
+Given the multi-lingual nature of the community, potential contributors should not be intimidated by concerns over language as any linguistic problems may be handled by the Editor and the Editorial Board during the editing process.
 Likewise the work of developing hydrographic offices is as important as that of the developed, well equipped offices, in the overall discussions on progress in the profession.
 It is hoped that contributions will be received from all sectors of the community.
-Material should be sent to the Editor or directly to the IHO Secretariat to meet deadlines of the end of January and the end of July.
+Material should be sent to the Editor in accordance with paragraph 4.

 3 The IHR Format